Pictured: Marlene Conron, the first resident to move in to Round Prairie Elders' Lodge.

 Round Prairie Elders’ Lodge offers independent living for Elders with support.
-Residents’ health, safety, and well-being will be first and foremost, Isbister said.
+Residents’ health, safety, and well-being are first and foremost, Isbister said.

 “Having somebody making sure that they can get their meds, that they can get to their medical appointments, making sure they're eating healthy and not making a decision between paying rent and paying for medicine.
 Working with each person to ensure they're getting what they need to be healthy and happy and safe.”

-The details are still being worked out, but CUMFI is looking at providing transportation, exercise classes, and workshops on nutrition, health and finance.
+CUMFI is providing transportation for Elders, and there are planned exercise classes, and workshops on nutrition, health and finance.

 “The goal is to improve and maintain quality of life,” Isbister said.

 Some of the residents might not be from Saskatoon originally and may be out of touch with their Métis roots.
 Isbister envisions this building creating a sense of community that they might have been removed from.

 “People are forced to disconnect from their communities and their culture and everything that goes with that, so we’re trying to bring back that sense of community and bring back that sense of culture.
 They can speak their language, eat their traditional foods.”

 This is also an infill project in one of Saskatoon’s core neighbourhoods, Pleasant Hill.

 “There’s not a lot of capital investment for new builds there but you don’t change a neighbourhood by leaving it, you stay there and make it better.”